castle-games/documentation/Introduction/Frequently Asked Questions.md

 - [castle.games](/), a website which contains guides and documentation about Castle, and lets you share web links about Castle games and community members.
 - **Community-supported resources** for making games, such as [share.lua](https://github.com/castle-games/share.lua), a library that helps create multiplayer games.

-To learn about why Castle exists, check out the [Castle manifesto](/manifesto).

 ## How do I make Castle games?

 If you have a computer with Windows or macOS and a text editor, you already have most of what you need.
 Castle games are written in Lua, and run inside the Castle client.
-Head over to our [getting started guide](/get-started) and we'll walk through creating a simple Castle game.
+Head over to our [getting started guide](/documentation/tutorials/make-your-first-castle-game) and we'll walk through creating a simple Castle game.

 ## Can I use Castle on Linux?